 Graphite provides efficient ingesting capabilities such as using in-memory caching of metrics before storage.
 However, in an environment with a huge number of clients and/or an environment that requires a high frequency of data ingestion, a single server instance may not be enough to support the load.
 Graphite has advanced deployment capabilities to cope with these situations.

-A Graphite architecture with load-balancing -- There is a front end Graphite server enabling a carbon-relay handler, which collects metrics and dispatches them to other Graphite servers with carbon-cache daemons enabled to collect, ingest and store those metrics.
+A Graphite architecture with load-balancing -- There is a front-end Graphite server enabling a carbon-relay handler, which collects metrics and dispatches them to other Graphite servers with carbon-cache daemons enabled to collect, ingest and store those metrics.

 Graphite handles metrics where the most detailed resolution for time sampling is a second.
 This means that if several samples of metrics are collected with the same timestamp (in seconds), those samples cannot be stored separately in Graphite.
-To cope with those kinds of situations, Graphite provides a special handler (namely Carbon Aggregator) which can be configured to collect all samples received in a configured period of time.
+To cope with those kinds of situations, Graphite provides a special handler (namely Carbon Aggregator) that can be configured to collect all samples received in a configured period of time.
 It aggregates them using functions such as sum and average, to generate single metrics, that can be stored.
 It's also common in those cases to have StatsD in front of Graphite to aggregate any data with less than a second resolution.

 The capabilities of Graphite's aggregators also cover various other use cases, such as:

 Graphite network handlers can be enabled in TCP or UDP modes.
 When enabled in TCP mode, data exchanges between each client and the server leverage the reliability of the TCP protocol and guarantee no loss of data.
-But this implies that, each data exchange induces latency overheads due to the synchronization that the TCP protocol requires to be reliable.
-Such a reliability can be required for certain use cases, but in some use cases a little data loss may be tolerated.
+But this implies that each data exchange induces latency overheads due to the synchronization that the TCP protocol requires to be reliable.
+Such reliability can be required for certain use cases, but in some use cases, a little data loss may be tolerated.
 Imagine for example a metrics monitoring environment where a lot of data are generated every couple of seconds and where analytics require less resolution.
 In those cases, Graphite enables the ability to set up network listeners in UDP mode.
 This makes the data feeding faster, and would hence be really useful in large environments.

 Each metrics sample pushed to a Graphite server shall have the following entries:

-Metrics names may contain one or more dot (e.g. server1.application1.request_count), and they’re commonly referred to as a metrics path.
+Metrics names may contain one or more dots (e.g. server1.application1.request_count), and they’re commonly referred to as a metrics path.
 This dot-based metric name is internally used by Graphite to organize data storage in a way that optimizes the access and retrieval of metrics.
-Further, as illustrated on the below figure, it can be also used as a hint for a tree-based data exploration and visualization of metrics.
+Further, as illustrated in the below figure, it can be also used as a hint for a tree-based data exploration and visualization of metrics.

 Illustration of a Graphite metrics tree -- Here metrics paths include at the first level, host groups, at the second level, hostnames, and at the third and last level, actual metrics names.